microsoft/Olive/pipelines/README.md

 ## Deploying the pipeline

 Open the Kubeflow pipelines UI.
-Create a new pipeline, and then upload the compiled specification (`.tar.gz` file) as a new pipeline template.
+Click "Upload" on the top right corner, and then upload the compiled specification (`.tar.gz` file) as a new pipeline template.

 ## Components source

 Converting:
   [source code](),